 My Playlist of the title song and the first hour of gameplay:

-Gal*Gun 2 isn’t for everyone, but if you liked Double Peace than you are bound to love the latest title.
-The only issue I had was with the controls which I eventually managed to get used too, but the game is clearly taken from the Gal*Gun VR version on Steam so I would love them to re-implement the VR support for PSVR.
-If you are easily offended or think Japanese games which feature young girls in their underwear is demeaning or ‘wrong’, then don’t pick up this game as it’s not for you and you’re not it’s target audience.
+Gal*Gun 2 isn’t for everyone, but if you liked Double Peace then you are bound to love the latest title.
+The only issue I had was with the controls which I eventually managed to get used to, but the game is clearly taken from the Gal*Gun VR version on Steam so I would love them to re-implement the VR support for PSVR.
+If you are easily offended or think Japanese games which feature young girls in their underwear is demeaning or ‘wrong’, then don’t pick up this game as it’s not for you as you’re not the target audience.

 - More Gal*Gun - which is never a bad thing

 - Very funny writing and perfect schoolboy humour

 - Decent length story with multiple endings and other modes